{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 The architecture of data centers may change – yet again.
 After the current wave of consolidation, data volumes, and real-time requirements may force the creation of smaller, more distributed data centers that are geographically closer to the things to be managed.

-A mega data center in the Arctic, for example, may have too much network latency to correctly manage an oil platform in the Gulf of Mexico.
+For example, a mega data center in the Arctic may have too much network latency to manage an oil platform in the Gulf of Mexico correctly.

 Even Greater Requirements for Security